 Internal surge damage is rarely noticed because these events are typically not instantaneously damaging nor is the damage usually visual.

-The cumulative damage isn't noticed until the system is upset or fails.
+The cumulative damage isn't noticed until the equipment or system is upset or fails.
 When the equipment fails, it’s usually premature failure - which means it could have been and should have been prevented.

 Stop surge related damage...

 Set yourself and your electronic protection design apart from the others and get real results.